sclevine/spec/README.md

 [![GoDoc](https://godoc.org/github.com/sclevine/spec?status.svg)](https://godoc.org/github.com/sclevine/spec)

 Spec is a simple BDD test organizer for Go.
-It minimally extends the standard library `testing` package by facilitating the easy organization of Go 1.7+ [subtests](https://blog.golang.org/subtests).
+It minimally extends the standard library `testing` package by facilitating easy organization of Go 1.7+ [subtests](https://blog.golang.org/subtests).

 Spec differs from other BDD libraries for Go in that it: